BrightcoveLearning/play-2019-techathon/docs/oauth.md

 ## Normal Workflow

-Normally, you would need to write a service that [requests access tokens](get-access-token) with the [Client Registration][client-reg] of your application and then make API calls.
+Normally, you would need to write a service that [requests access tokens][get-access-token] with the [Client Registration][client-reg] of your application and then make API calls.

 ## Project Workflow